RobenasTadesse/RobenasTadesse.github.io/_posts/2024-12-09-dailyposts.md

   I set up the **for loop** with a **range(3)**, and just like rows and columns, the **range()** start value is 0.
 The first **if statement** under the **for loop** had the index (i) in the row position, and the second if satement had the index as the column position, with the column and row position incrmenting by one in order to access each button.
 It's really hard to describe in writing but this ensured that after all three iterations were complete, you would capture each of row/column winning patterns.
 "But that only handles the horizontal/vertical winning positions, what about the diagonals?"
 You may ask.
 Well those were handled with two seperate **if statements** outside of the **for loop**, accounting for the diagonal from left to right and the opposite diagonal from right to left.

-  A mistake that I almost made was forgetting to make sure the buttons aren't blank, because technically the **if statements** could be **True** if the buttons were blank but equal.
+  A mistake that I took extreme scrutiny to find out was forgetting to make sure the buttons aren't blank, because technically the **if statements** could be **True** if the buttons were blank and equal.
 To avoid this issue, I placed **and != ""** at the end.

   Also, it's important to not that when using **tkinter**, **"text"** is part of the syntax, because each button or label has a built-in dictionary-like structure that holds different properties, and in this case, **"text"** refers to the text displayed on the button or label.